PlutoZhang/Zowe-docs/topics/prezosmf.md

 # Prerequisites for z/OSMF configuration

-IBM z/OS Management Facility (z/OSMF) is a prerequisite for the Project Giza microservice that must be installed and running before you use Project Giza.
+IBM z/OS Management Facility (z/OSMF) is a prerequisite for the Project Zoe microservice that must be installed and running before you use Project Zoe.
 This article consists of the following information:

-- z/OSMF requirements for Project Giza
+- z/OSMF requirements for Project Zoe
 - Configuring z/OSMF
 - Verifying your z/OSMF configuration

 **Important!** The IBM z/OS Management Facility guides on the IBM Knowledge Center are your primary source of information about how to install and configure z/OSMF.
-In the following topics, we provide procedures and tips for the configuration required for Project Giza.
+In the following topics, we provide procedures and tips for the configuration required for Project Zoe.
 We recommend that you open the following IBM documentation in a separate browser tab (The z/OSMF process differs depending on whether you have z/OS v2.2 or v2.3):

 IBM z/OSMF documentation: